-ANNIE SHEIL, (E-RYT) began her yoga journey in her teens and immediately fell in love with the practice as a tool for self care.
-Inspired by her own years of practice in power vinyasa, ashtanga/rocket, and prana flow, Annie teaches a dynamic, fluid flow with a strong emphasis on self love, empowerment and intuitive movement.
-Annie holds additional certifications in Trauma-Informed Yoga and the Lineage Project's training on bringing mindfulness practices to incarcerated and vulnerable youth, and is the co-founder of True U, an organization working to empower adolescent girls through yoga, mindfulness practices and true talk.
-Annie is also the founder of Beats Pray Love, a donation-based community event series bringing together live music, yoga, and social justice.
-Annie teaches in studios across Washington, DC and is a lead teacher at 405 YOGA's 200-hour teacher training.
-When she's not teaching, Annie works in security and human rights policy at the U.S. Department of State.
+ANNIE SHIEL, (E-RYT) is a trauma-informed vinyasa yoga teacher who believes in the power of conscious movement for self care, healing, and empowerment.
+Inspired by her own years of practice in power vinyasa, prana flow, ashtanga and rocket yoga, Annie teaches a dynamic, intuitive flow with a strong emphasis on personal empowerment and the freedom to move how your body wants to move.
+Annie is the co-founder of True U, an organization that empowers adolescent girls through yoga, mindfulness, and other self discovery tools, and is the founder of Beats Pray Love, a donation-based community event series bringing together yoga, live music, and fundraising for social justice issues.
+Annie is a 200-hour trained vinyasa yoga teacher with additional training in trauma-informed yoga and bringing mindfulness practices to incarcerated and vulnerable youth.
+When she's not teaching, Annie works in human rights policy.

 Find her online: annieshielyoga.com // FB AnnieShielYoga // IG @annieshiel

 JENNIE LIGHT (RYT) is the founder and owner of Bluebird Sky Yoga.
 Jennie started practicing yoga nearly a decade ago while living in Colorado and was immediately hooked on the fluid movements that reminded her of her days dancing growing up.
 Yoga has remained an integral part of her life because it allows her to disconnect from the stress of daily life, connect with an incredible global community of compassionate people, and see the world more clearly.